abetusk/iao/screenshot-heist/README.md

 To the extent possible, source code is dedicated to the public domain (CC0).

+"Screenshot Heist" is an attempt to address a common bad faith argument against NFTs that claims the value of an NFT is worthless because taking a "screenshot" of the underlying asset is so easy.
+Digital property enforcement is commonplace while transactions about on a public blockchain are treated as irrational.
+Why is legal action to prevent copying normalized while a public record of ownership on a blockchain absurd?

+This work hopes to add to the conversation about examining the ecosystem that we've developed around digital goods and intellectual property.

+This work is influenced by the artists `01000010`.

+---

+"Screenshot Heist" is an experimental generative art piece that attempts to highlight some of the inherent contradictions surrounding the discussion of non-fungible tokens (NFTs) and its place as a vehicle for artistic creation, artistic expression and the potential of remuneration for artists.

+p - pause

+s - screenshot

+To the extent possible, source code is dedicated to the public domain (CC0).

 "Screenshot Heist" is an attempt to address a common bad faith argument against NFTs that claim to render the value of an NFT worthless because taking a "screenshot" of the underlying asset is so easy.